flanaras/openSUSE-plug-n-play/README.md

 # openSUSE-plug-n-play
-This is a script meant to automate the installion of packages and configurations on a fresh openSUSE installation.
+This is a script meant to automate the installation of packages and configurations on a fresh openSUSE installation.